-Caution for 24 Hours: Since medications, drugs, anesthetics, and prescriptions may cause drowsiness and loss of coordination, patients should not use alcohol or other drugs for 24 hours following anesthesia.
-Likewise, patients should not operate any vehicle or hazardous device for at least 24 hours until fully recovered from the effects of the anesthetic, medications, and drugs received.
+Caution for 24 Hours: Since medications, drugs, anesthetics, and prescriptions may cause drowsiness and loss of coordination, parents or guardians should closely watch their child for 24 hours following anesthesia.
+Limit your child's participation in moderate or heavy physical exercise and monitor activity closely.
+Children should not swim, bike, or skate until fully recovered from the effects of the anesthetic, medications, and drugs that have been given.
+A child should be under direct parental/guardian supervision for 24 hours following anesthesia.

-STATEMENT OF CONSENT FOR ANESTHESIA
+STATEMENT OF CONSENT FOR ANESTHESIA PROVIDED TO A MINOR

 I have been fully advised and understand the alternatives to sedation and general anesthesia.
-I accept the possible risks, side effects, and dangers of anesthesia.
+I accept the possible risks, side effects, and dangers of anesthesia for my minor child.
 I acknowledge the receipt of and understand both the pre-operative and post-operative anesthesia instructions that have been given to me.
-I have had the opportunity to ask questions about my anesthesia (or about the anesthesia of a patient incapable of giving informed consent), and I am satisfied with the information provided to me.
+I have had the opportunity to ask questions about my child's anesthesia, and I am satisfied with the information provided to me.
 I have read the contents of this consent form and have listened to the verbal explanation given to me.

-I hereby authorize and request Jeffrey P. Fisher, DDS, to administer the anesthesia as previously explained to me.
+I hereby authorize and request Jeffrey P. Fisher, DDS, to administer the anesthesia for my child as previously explained to me.
 I furthermore authorize any other procedure deemed necessary or advisable as a corollary to the planned anesthesia or any required emergency procedures.
-I consent, authorize, and request the administration of anesthetic or anesthetics.
-Such anesthesia (local to general) may be administered by any route that is deemed suitable by the anesthesiologist.
+I consent, authorize, and request the administration of anesthetic or anesthetics to my child.
+Such anesthesia (local to general) may be administered to my child by any route that is deemed suitable by the anesthesiologist.